drevops/vortex/README.md

 ## Documentation

-The documentation is authored within this repository in the `.scaffold/docs` directory.
+The documentation is authored within this repository in the `.vortex/docs` directory.

-It is published to [https://docs.drevops.com](https://docs.drevops.com) on Scaffold release.
+It is published to [https://docs.drevops.com](https://docs.drevops.com) on Vortex release.

-Development version of the documentation is available at [https://drevops-scaffold-docs.netlify.app/](https://drevops-scaffold-docs.netlify.app/).
+Development version of the documentation is available at [https://vortex-docs.netlify.app/](https://vortex-docs.netlify.app/).

 ## Support

-We provide paid support for **Scaffold**:
+We provide paid support for **Vortex**:

 - New and existing project onboarding
 - Support plans with SLAs